francescopapaleo/vowel-recognition/README.md

 The purpose of this project is to create a working infra-structure that could support language teaching applications.

-For demonstration purposes, 5 possible vowels sounds are considered: /a/, /e/, /i/, /o/, /u/
+For demonstration purposes, 5 possible vowels sounds are considered: /a/, /e/, /i/, /o/, /u/.

 ## Run this code

-1. install Wekinator
+1. install Wekinator and the Wekinator Input Helper

 1. install FaceOSC (optional)

+1. install SuperCollider

 1. run from terminal: